Content Siloing for E-commerce: Product + Content Integration Strategy

 "The secret is using a restaurant-quality gourmet marinara that does all the heavy lifting.
 Our Marry Me Marinara is slow-simmered with San Marzano tomatoes, cold-pressed olive oil, fresh garlic, and basil..."

-This isn't a forced sales pitch—it's positioned as the solution to making restaurant-quality food at home easily.
+This isn't a forced sales pitch — it's positioned as the solution to making restaurant-quality food at home without hours of effort.
+The product earns its place in the content by solving the problem the reader came to solve.

 3. Multiple Conversion Points